 Unite is a networking platform in the procurement value chain for small, medium and large companies for tail-end spend.
 The platform brings suppliers/manufacturers and customers together; Unite's function is to connect both sides.
-In addition, its Spotmarket enables buyers to directly procure from over 25 million C-category items (tail-end spend) from a directory of suppliers.
-Suppliers, in turn, can sell their goods to customers via the Spotmarket without a direct contractual relationship.
+In addition, our marketplace enables buyers to directly procure from over 110 million C-category items (tail-end spend) from a directory of suppliers.
+Suppliers, in turn, can sell their goods to customers via the marketplace without a direct contractual relationship.
 Unite thus covers the entire range of the procurement of C-category items.

 Unite doesn't perform functions of purchasing raw materials, intermediate storage or delivery.
-Instead it provides IT service and infrastructure (platform) with commercial services but does not manufacture items, carry out production or logistics.
+Instead we provide IT service and infrastructure (platform) with commercial services but do not manufacture items, carry out production or logistics.